refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 > [`NotificationProvider`](/docs/api-reference/core/providers/notification-provider/) is required for this prop to work.

-After data fetching is failed, `useInfiniteList` will call `open` function from `NotificationProvider` to show a error notification.
+After data fetching is failed, `useInfiniteList` will call `open` function from `NotificationProvider` to show an error notification.
 With this prop, you can customize the error notification.

 ```tsx
 useInfiniteList({